49nord/rust-error-style/RULES.md

 ## Open Questions

-Some patterns present themselves repeatedly and can be addressed in different way; often there is no clear consensus on the best way yet.
+Some patterns present themselves repeatedly and can be addressed in a different way, although most of the time there is no obvious best pattern yet.

 ### Q1: How to distinguish between the same error on multiple call-sites?

-Often, the same error variant can occur multiple times in a single function:
+The same error variant can occur multiple times in a single function:

 ```rust
 use std::{fs, io, path};